JanWielemaker/rits/README.md

-Example invaction on the console:
+Example invocation on the console:

     $ swipl -q -f rits_interaction.pl -g "solve_with_student(1/2+3/4)"